BertaFly/Red-Tetris-42/README.md

 # Red-Tetris-42

-This is a project for Unit Factory, aka Schgool 42.
+This is a project for Unit Factory, aka School 42.

 # Technologies:
 TypeScript, React, Redux, Node, Socket.io, SCSS.